Apple Cider Mimosa Recipe (easy, fun cocktail)

 Champagne is a French sparkling wine.
 It is made in a particular region, Champagne.
 Any other sparkling wine outside of this region cannot be called champagne because it is branded and protected by the place of origin.
 It has subtle notes ranging from citrusy to tasting yeasty or toasty.

-Prosecco is an Italian white sparkling wine that is made in over 9 regions in Italy.
+Prosecco is an Italian white sparkling wine produced in over nine regions of Italy.
 It’s made from the Prosecco grape and it can have a range of bubbles from sparkling (spumante) to semi-sparkling (frizzante).
 So if you don’t like so much fizz, you can choose your preference.
 Prosecco tends to be on the fruitier side.

 Cava is Spain’s most popular sparkling wine.
 It goes through the same process as champagne.
-It is mostly made in the northern parts of Spain and leans toward an earthy taste.
+It is primarily produced in the northern parts of Spain and has an earthy flavor.

 American sparkling wines are finally getting some kudos.
 You might find they’re a little pricier, but it might be worth it to buy local.